aryan877/subis/README.md

 # Subis - Decentralized, Gasless Subscription Management

 Subis is a decentralized subscription management solution built on zkSync, utilizing Native Account Abstraction supported by zkSync and Chainlink Price Feeds.
 It aims to provide a permissionless and gasless alternative to centralized financial services, which often charge high fees and may block accounts.
+This project is submitted to the Blockmagic Chainlink Hackathon.

 ## Project Structure

-The project is organized into the following folder structure:
+The project is organized into the following folders:

+- [app](https://github.com/aryan877/subis-app): The Next.js frontend application that serves as a dashboard for both subscription providers and subscribers.
+Subscription providers can manage their subscription plans, view analytics, and monitor subscriber activity.
+Subscribers can explore available subscription plans, subscribe to plans, manage their subscriptions, set daily spending limits, and view their subscription history.
+The dashboard provides an intuitive and user-friendly interface for seamless subscription management.
+- [contracts](https://github.com/aryan877/subis-contracts): The Hardhat project containing the smart contracts for Subis.
+- [cron](https://github.com/aryan877/subis-cron): The cron job for automatically charging expired subscriptions.
+- [subis-subscription-example-nextjs](https://github.com/aryan877/subis-subscription-example-nextjs): An example usage of the Subis API to verify user subscriptions.

 ```
 subis/
-  ├── app/ (separate GitHub repo)
+  ├── app/
+  │   ├── artifacts-zk/
+  │   ├── interaces/
+  │   ├── src/
+  │   ├── public/
+  │   ├── .env
+  │   ├── .env.example
+  │   ├── package.json
+  │   └── ...
+  ├── contracts/
+  │   ├── artifacts-zk/
-  ├── contracts/ (separate GitHub repo)
+  │   ├── contracts/
+  │   ├── deploy/
+  │   ├── test/
+  │   ├── .env
+  │   ├── .env.example
+  │   ├── hardhat.config.ts
+  │   ├── package.json
+  │   └── ...
-  ├── cron/ (separate GitHub repo)
+  ├── cron/
-  └── subscription-api-usage-example/ (separate GitHub repo)
+  │   ├── artifacts-zk/
+  │   ├── .env
+  │   ├── .env.example
+  │   ├── index.js
+  │   ├── cron.log
+  │   ├── package.json
+  │   └── ...
+  └── subis-subscription-example-nextjs/
+      ├── artifacts-zk/
+      │   ├── interaces/
+      ├── src/
+      ├── .env
+      ├── .env.example
+      ├── package.json
+      └── ...
 ```

-Each folder represents a separate GitHub repository that should be cloned locally to set up the project.
+The `artifacts-zk/` directory is present in each folder and contains the compiled smart contract artifacts that are copied from the `contracts` folder after deployment.
+These artifacts are used by the frontend application, cron job, and subscription example to interact with the deployed smart contracts.

 ## Key Features